Mwendisule/githubactions/README.md

 This application is mainly developed to Test Github actions/workflows We hope it'll help somebody
-After this we are going for deployment
+After this we are going for deployment, which means the CI/CD workflow will be complete